vercel/og-image/README.md

 Serverless service that generates dynamic Open Graph images that you can embed in your `<meta>` tags.

+For each keystroke, headless chromium is used to render an HTML page and take a screenshot of the result which gets cached.

 See the image embedded in the tweet for a real use case.